If you loved Sailor Moon SuperS El Milagro del Agujero Negro de los Sueños, try Sailor Moon S: El amor de la princesa Kaguya

 Lo que comparten

-Both films are directed by Hiroki Shibata, and they both carry the cozy, foreign gem, playful mood tags, and they sit in Action / Animation / Fantasy territory.
+Both films are directed by Hiroki Shibata, and they both carry the foreign gem, playful mood tags, and they sit in Action / Animation / Fantasy territory.
 If that's the register that drew you to Sailor Moon SuperS El Milagro del Agujero Negro de los Sueños, the second film will land in a comparable space — through a different lens.

 What Sailor Moon S: El amor de la princesa Kaguya is